-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by Salesforce, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Salesforce is the world's leading CRM platform, storing customer, lead, opportunity, and support data in its cloud database (Salesforce Objects).
 The JDBC driver exposes Salesforce objects as SQL tables, enabling standard SQL tools to query and report on CRM data.